 Since the ulcer gets bigger with time, early diagnosis and prompt treatment can keep the amount of skin loss to a minimum.
 If you are concerned, you should seek medical advice.

-Public information is available at Better Health Channel.
+Public information is available:

 Early diagnosis and prompt treatment can reduce the risk of severe symptoms.
 If you are concerned you should seek medical advice, but especially when:

 - You have a slow-healing skin lesion or ulcer.

 - You have a persistent lump or swelling

 What is the Shire doing?

 We are committed to ongoing research into the Buruli Ulcer and continual assistance in controlling this disease in the community.